Rotem Anna Diamant

 September 2021 – February 2022 – Library Technician, Camosun College

-March 2018 – present – Founder, President (2018-2022), Project Administrator (2019-2022), and Librarian at Canada Comics Open Library.
+March 2018 – present – Founder (2018), President (2018-2022, and interim), Project Administrator (2019-2023), and Librarian at Canada Comics Open Library.

-I began working on CCOL in 2017, and in my role I have been in charge of: building a wonderful comics collection, forming our board, daily library operations, website content, web design and online resources, social media, development of our cataloguing approach, administrative duties, grant applications, donations, public communication and outreach, recruiting and training volunteers, creating procedures guides, steering the organization, events and programs, fundraising, project planning, artistic direction.
+I began working on CCOL in 2017, and in my role I have been in charge of: building our comics collection, forming our board, daily library operations, website content, web design and online resources, social media, development of our cataloguing approach, administrative duties, grant applications, donations, public communication and outreach, recruiting and training volunteers, creating procedures guides, steering the organization, events and programs, fundraising, project planning, artistic direction.
 To view more details about these roles visit my LinkedIn page.

 November 2017 – present – Freelance Writing and Library Projects